The Most Beautiful Must See Towns in Italy, For Your Bucket List

 I started with one of Italy's most fascinating towns -- Florence -- and I end with another showstopper -- Venice.
 Venice is truly unique.
 It's one of the world's most beautiful and captivating cities, a natural movie set.
 No other place looks quite like it.
 Venice is a city built on water that shouldn't exist in real life.

 The most popular sites are concentrated in the San Marco area.
 Start with the spectacular Italo-Byzantine church of St. Mark's.
 It's one of Europe's most stunning churches with 90,000 feet of glittering mosaics.

 Take the Secret Itineraries tour of the Doge's Palace, once the home of Venice's titular leader and now the government center.
 The tour takes your through secret chambers, the prison cell of Casanova, and the Bridge of Sighs.

 But Venice is so much more than San Marco.
-To escape the crowds head to the rustic Dorsoduro area and visit the world famous Peggy Guggenheim Museum.
+To escape the crowds head to the rustic Dorsoduro area and, for modern art, visit the world famous Peggy Guggenheim Museum.

 Stroll through the Cannareggio district, where you can learn to row a gondola.
 In Cannareggio, you can pop into the Galleria dell'Academia, which houses the world's most famous painting, Leonardo da Vinci's Vitruvian Man.

 If you're interested in Italy travel, here are few of my other popular guides:

 If you'd like to explore Italy's most beautiful towns, pin it for later.